greyatom-school/the-minerva-project/FEWD/sprint_4/1. End to end development workflow/Assessment Quiz.md

 c.
 Stakeholders to be involved in every phase.

 d.
 Client details and user interview questions.
-[Correct answer]